x-square/portfolio/sql/25_09_motorcycle_part_sales.md

 `This document presents a technical case study using SQL to analyze motorcycle part sales data from a company operating three warehouses.
 The focus is on calculating net revenue from wholesale sales by product line, month, and warehouse.`

 # Technical Report: Analyzing Motorcycle Part Sales with SQL

 ## Background

 The company operates three warehouses and offers a diverse range of motorcycle parts through both retail and wholesale channels.
 Payment options include credit card, cash, and bank transfer, each with its own transaction fee.
-To support strategic planning, it is important to analyze the net revenue from wholesale sales, broken down by product line, month, and warehouse.
+To support the strategic planning, it is important to analyze the net revenue from wholesale sales, broken down by product line, month, and warehouse.

 ## Research Questions